scikit-hep/awkward/docs/user-guide/how-to-convert-buffers.md

 The {class}`ak.forms.Form` is like an Awkward {class}`ak.types.Type` in that it describes how the data are structured, but with more detail: it includes distinctions such as the difference between {class}`ak.contents.ListArray` and {class}`ak.contents.ListOffsetArray`, as well as the integer types of structural {class}`ak.index.Index`.

-It is usually presented as JSON, and has a compact JSON format (when {method}`ak.forms.Form.tojson` is invoked).
+It is usually presented as JSON, and has a compact JSON format (when {meth}`ak.forms.Form.tojson` is invoked).

 ```{code-cell} ipython3
 form